WICI/fastviz/README.md

 The tools have been tested under Linux and Mac OS systems.

 The filtering tool is written in C++ and needs to be compiled.
-The visualizing tool is a Python script, that requires Python 2.6 or higher.
+The visualizing tool is a Python script requiring Python 2.6 or higher.

 Before proceeding to next point of these instructions please check that all the required dependencies specified below are present on your system.